The short answer is no. A soft credit check won’t affect your credit score one way or the other.

 This could be a simple error, or it could be a sign that someone somewhere is using your personal information to buy stuff or impersonate you.
 Not good!

-If there’s something fishy, you can file a dispute with the credit bureau to get the information changed.
+If there’s something fishy, you can file a dispute with the credit bureau to change or remove the inquiries from your credit report.
 This may also bump up your credit score in the process.

 How can I improve my credit score?